Breakfast with Sybil

 The flock spent the day inside the coop.
 They also spent the next day in the coop as well.
 Whenever it snows they stay in the coop, sometimes not leaving it for days.
 This past week was snowy and intensely cold and they simply were not going to leave the coop.
 It was so much nicer and warmer inside and that white stuff stayed out.

-The chooks stayed warm in their coop (note: no actual fire exists inside the coop,
+The chooks stayed warm in their coop (note: no actual fire exists inside the coop, except for the passion the flock has for staying warm and full of feed! |

 Thursday, December 1, 2011